• Skip to main content

 • Tweet

-Filed Under: Body Transformation, Pushups
+Filed Under: Exercises, Pushups

 About The Author

-Rich Hashimashi AuthorRich is a NASM-CPT (Certified Personal Trainer), Integrative Nutrition Health Coach and the author of Crossing the Bridge From Depression to Life.
-At the age of 55, he lost 75 pounds in 6 months, and discovered if you transform your body, you can change your life.
-You can read about his story here and send Rich a message here.
+Rich Hashimashi AuthorRich "Hashi Mashi" is a NASM-CPT, CNC and Integrative Nutrition Health Coach.
+At 55, he lost 75 pounds in 6 months, and discovered if you change your body, you can change your life.
+Ready to reignite your fitness?
+Start Your Body Transformation Journey Here.

 Get Your FREE Body Transformation Guide